KincsesBence/capacitor-exact-alarm/README.md

 pickAlarmSound() => Promise<AlarmSoundResult>
 ```

-Opens the Android ringtone picker to select an alarm sound.
+Opens the Android ringtone picker and returns a selected sound URI.

 **Returns:** <code>Promise&lt;<a href="#alarmsoundresult">AlarmSoundResult</a>&gt;</code>